 Of course, your dog isn’t the only one who has to be concerned about potential rabies exposures — you are also at risk of the contracting the disease.
 But as with your dog, there are things you can do to protect yourself:

 - Keep your distance from unknown dogs and cats, as well as wild animals.
 Limiting your potential exposure to rabies is the best way to avoid contracting it in the first place.

 - If you are scratched or bitten by an unknown animal (or the animal’s saliva enters an open wound of any kind), wash the wound vigorously with soap and water.
 Then, contact your doctor or visit the emergency room immediately.
 As with dogs who’re exposed, you may also need to alert the health department to your potential exposure.

 There is a human vaccine for rabies.
-It is typically administered (several times) to people who’ve potentially been exposed to the disease.
+It – along with immunoglobulin medications — is typically administered (several times) to people who’ve potentially been exposed to the disease.
 However, it is also given prophylactically (as a preventative) to people who are at unusually high risk of exposure to the virus.
 This includes veterinarians, wildlife control officials, and people who live in close proximity to rabid animals.

 Have you ever dealt with a rabid animal?
 What was your experience like?
 Does your dog have a current rabies vaccination?
 Please share your thoughts in the comments!